top of page

 By Göknil Gümüş Sungurtekin

-Commander of the Turkish Naval Forces - D.K.K 21st Admiral of the Fleet Mr. Yener Karahanoğlu's Portrait
+Commander of the Turkish Naval Forces - D.K.K 21st Admiral of the Fleet Mr. Yener Karahanoğlu's Portrai

 By Göknil Gümüş Sungurtekin